-For many years, African readers will not regale enough in the tragi-comic historical accidents of Buhari, Abacha, Obasanjo, Babangida, Abdusalami, et hoc, throughout the Nigerian devolution in nationhood.
+For years to come African readers may not regale enough the tragi-comic historical accidents of Buhari, Abacha, Obasanjo, Babangida, Abdusalami, et hoc, throughout the history of Nigerian devolution in nationhood.

 A Hater by another name: Unmasking one of Nigeria’s false Heroes

 Speculations by the liege of Asari Dokubo and their Nigerian company have been rife that their current president Buhari recently returned from United Kingdom on health exile is a clone of a brain dead original.
 So was the report in the Daily Post of October 3, 2017.
 But clone or no, evidence abounds in this tribal hero of a hater using so called Nigerian unity to foist parochial northern interests to the detriment of the southern regions for which he had always had deep-seated contempt mingled with jealousy.

 The evidence lies in his short lived military adventurism in 1984.

 Buhari 1984: A sleaze of promotions to the ranks of generals in the Nigerian army was revealed by the BBC in 1984 as skewed in favor of mainly northern officers.
 No singularly qualified officer from the south east was deemed eligible for promotion, the BBC reported.